 Florida’s lewd or lascivious conduct statute prohibits touching a minor who is under age 16 in a manner that falls short of lewd or lascivious molestation.
 Soliciting a minor under age 16 to participate in a lewd or lascivious act is also prohibited.
 Like other offenses in this category, such conduct is a strict liability offense.
 If the offender is an adult, he or she may be convicted of a second degree felony and sentenced to a maximum of 15 years in prison, 15 years on sex offender probation, and a fine of up to $10,000 with a mandatory minimum sentence of 30 months followed by at least two years of sex offender probation.
 If the offender is under 18, the offense is a third degree felony with a maximum sentence of five years in prison, five years on probation, and up to $5,000 in fines with a mandatory minimum sentence of 30 years in prison followed by at least two years on sex offender probation.

 An offense that does not involve touching, but is characterized by exposing the genitals, a person commits lewd or lascivious exhibition if he or she intentionally exposes his or her naked genitals in a lewd or lascivious manner, masturbates, or engages in any other sex act that does not involve touching the victim.
 Sentencing for lewd and lascivious exhibition is the same as sentencing for similar conduct.

 The importance of retaining a sex crimes lawyer

-If facing a sex crimes charge in Naples or Fort Lauderdale, the first step is to call an experienced Broward County lewd and lascivious lawyer.
+If facing a sex crimes charge in Fort Lauderdale, the first step is to call an experienced Broward County lewd and lascivious lawyer.
 Florida’s laws regarding sexual conduct are very complex; therefore, no one should attempt to face a charge without the help of a knowledgeable, experienced counsel.